zheensuseyi/WeSplitApp/README.md

 This project was the first project included in the 100 Days of SwiftUI tutorial!
 Previously, I was just challenge problems using Swift Playgrounds (which I also uploaded to my github!)
 Most of the code was given by the tutorial except for the 3 challenges that were given below.
 That is my own code!

+Included in this repository will be a screenshot and a video of the app in action!

 CHALLENGE:
 Add a header to the third section, saying “Amount per person”